jgzak/20240408-JULIUSZAK-NYCSCHOOLS/README.md

 # NYC schools App

+This application shows list of NYC schools.
+When user clicks on of the schools in the list.
+Details and SAT portions are populated with data fetched from API

+To run this app:
+  `npm install`
+  `npm run dev`

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: